DriftKingTW/driftkingtw.github.io/source/_posts/en/2022/04/logitech-master-3-gesture-button-modify.md

 ![](https://res.cloudinary.com/driftkingtw/image/upload/v1649779554/blog/2022/04/IMG_3670.jpg)

-5. Wired up the switch device button with thumb guesture button
+5. Wired up the switch device button with thumb gesture button

 ![](https://res.cloudinary.com/driftkingtw/image/upload/v1649779554/blog/2022/04/IMG_3671.jpg)

 ![](https://res.cloudinary.com/driftkingtw/image/upload/v1649779554/blog/2022/04/IMG_3672.jpg)

-6. Set guesture button to `Do Nothing` in Logitech Options
+6. Set gesture button to `Do Nothing` in Logitech Options

 ![](https://res.cloudinary.com/driftkingtw/image/upload/v1649780087/blog/2022/04/Screen_Shot_2022-04-13_at_12.14.24_AM.jpg)

 Finish!
 It's quite easy if you have experience with soldering.
-Now when I need to switch device I can just use the thumb guesture button instead of keep fliping the mouse :D
+Now when I need to switch device I can just use the thumb gesture button instead of keep fliping the mouse :D

 And here's some minor issue I want to mention about this mod:

-1. You'll need to press guesture buttton once before start to switching the device. (probably because there're some energy saving mechanism)
+1. You'll need to press gesture buttton once before start to switching the device. (probably because there're some energy saving mechanism)
 2. If you have thinner wire the better, mine is a bit too thick so the original switch device button get stuck.
 Since I don't use that button to switch device so it's not really a issue for me, just be aware.

 Thanks for your reading 😊